scalacenter/scala-advent-of-code/docs/2023/puzzles/day20.md

 reduction, at least not within the available time constraints.

 Instead, we have to look at the actual input text itself.
-Analyzing the structure of the machine, it turns out that the "rv" module is fed by a conjunction module which is itself fed by four completely independent subgraphs.
+Analyzing the structure of the machine, it turns out that the "rx" module is fed by a conjunction module which is itself fed by four completely independent subgraphs.
 This terminal conjunction will emit a high pulse when it receives a high pulse from each of the subgraphs.

 Each subgraph emits a high pulse on a repeating cycle.
-This reminds us of [day 8](5); the soonest point at which all the subgraphs will simultaneously emit a high pulse will be the
+This reminds us of [day 8](day05.md); the soonest point at which all the subgraphs will simultaneously emit a high pulse will be the
 [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple)
 of the subgraph cycle times.
 It is not uncommon for AoC problems to